 BERNET 24000mAh Review

-Cons: Expensive, slow to charge battery, solar cells cover small area, heavy
+Cons: Battery slow to charge, solar cells cover small area, heavy

 If the battery is fully charged, the Bernet 24000mAh panel works great.
 It is fast, efficient, and charges devices with ease.
 Unfortunately, it takes a while for the battery to charge, as the panel itself is so small.
 The size makes it easier for the Bernet to get obscured by shadows, further reducing its efficiency.
 In general, we found this panel to work better as an external battery than an actual solar panel, which is par for the course with panel designs such as this.